tjardoo/openai-client/README.md

 OpenAI Dive is an unofficial async Rust library that allows you to interact with the OpenAI API.

+Sign up for an account on [https://platform.openai.com/overview](https://platform.openai.com/overview) to get your API token.

 ```ini
 [dependencies]
 openai_dive = "0.1"